Academic Catalog

 Faculty are expected to be on campus to teach their scheduled classes, except in cases of personal or family emergency, professional meetings, or other scholarly obligations the timing of which is outside the faculty member’s control, and other situations giving rise to excusable absences (e.g., short-term disability, administrative leave, etc.).
 The following guidelines should be utilized by a faculty member who will be absent from a regularly scheduled class:

-1. When a faculty member finds he or she will be unexpectedly absent, the Department Chair and the Provost’s Office must be informed of the circumstances.
+1. When a faculty member finds he or she will be unexpectedly absent, the Department Chair and the Dean of the Faculty must be informed of the circumstances.
 In such cases, the Department Chair will notify the class(es) of the faculty member’s absence and of the assignment(s) that the students are to perform or other alternative arrangements.

-2. When a faculty member knows in advance of an absence, he or she should obtain permission for the absence from the Provost and make arrangements for a substitute instructor, arrange to provide students with a meaningful educational experience, or reschedule the missed class(es).
+2. When a faculty member knows in advance of an absence, he or she should obtain permission for the absence from the Dean of the Facultyand make arrangements for a substitute instructor, arrange to provide students with a meaningful educational experience, or reschedule the missed class(es).
 Whenever possible, members of a department should arrange with each other to serve as substitutes in cases of required absences from classes.

 Student Evaluations